engspa12/PopMoviesKt/README.md

 ## Prerequisites

-#### PopMoviesKt was developed using Android Studio IDE so you must install it in your computer before proceeding:
+#### PopMoviesKt was developed using Android Studio IDE, so you must install it on your computer before proceeding:

 ###### https://developer.android.com/studio/